duyhlzu/GMG/README.md

 - `openstl/api:` For the model's experimental setup, you need to replace the original `__init__.py`.
 - `openstl/utils:` Please replace `parser.py`, as it pertains to the recognition of experiment command inputs.

 *Note:* Since OpenSTL does not include the MotionRNN code by default, we have provided the corresponding code.
 You can follow the same steps as above to add it.
-The original code for MotionRNN can be referenced from the work of [Wang Yunbo et al](https://github.com/thuml/MotionRNN).
+The original code for MotionRNN can be referenced from the work of [Haixu Wu et al](https://github.com/thuml/MotionRNN).

 ## Train
 ```